happytm/BatteryNode/README.md

 Excellent uMQTTBroker Library by Martin Ger at https://github.com/martin-ger/uMQTTBroker and very well explained at https://www.youtube.com/watch?v=0K9q4IuB_oA&t=9s.

-The device will first try to auto update firmware via Github if specific .bin file is available.
+The device can auto update firmware via Github if specific .bin file is available.Use payload <deviceid>/09/01 under topic "command/".

 This code create small standalone network (maximum of 100) of battery powered esp8266 devices connecting to one esp8266 gateway device in star network topology.Each device can be controlled simply by MQTT app like MQTT Dash over local network or over internet if used with DynDNS service like DuckDNS.There is no need for other home automation software locally or on cloud.